 Florence still exhibits a strong influence on art, politics and culture today.
 In fact, thousands of tourists flock to Florence each year to see the works of famous masters such as Michelangelo, da Vinci, Botticelli, Giotto, Raphael, and Titian.

 If you love the stately feel of Florence and want to experience more of Central Italy, consider exploring one of these dreamy small towns in Italy near Florence.
+There are even some great little towns to hike through near Florence that you will want to add to your must-see list.

 But before heading outside the city, be sure to add these famous features to your Florence bucket list: